gengzichao/Love/README.markdown

 ###Background
 This project is based on hackerzhou's Love project(http://github.com/hackerzhou/Love).

-I've made some modifications to this project to send it as present for my girl's graduation.
+I've made some modifications to this project to send it as present for my girl's graduation and out four year anniversary.

 Before this project, I knowed little about fronted development.
-What I had modified or added is straightforward.
-There maybe even some errors.
+What I had modified or added is straightforward, there maybe even some errors.
+What ever, I consider it as a good try.

-I'll improve it some time later.

-U can see it at [my site](http://biaobiaoqi.me/Love)
+U can see it at [the project page](http://biaobiaoqi.me/Love).

-###What I've done
+###What's new in this version

-* 1.Add background music
+* 1.Added background music using [soundmanager2](http://www.schillmania.com/projects/soundmanager2/).
+* 2.Added waiting process before music is loaded.
-* ~~2.Add full screen mode~~
+* 3.Added full screen mode.

+Welcome to customize it by yourself;)